tkp001/ScholarSave/README.md

 # Description

 A financial management application that allows students to track their spending.
 Students can track expenses, income, debt/loan, set goals and do budgeting/saving.
 Additional tools are integrated for interest and currency exchange calculations.
-AI enhancement provides correction in transaction entries and serves as a learning tool for students interested in learning more about specific topics and provides suggestion on their current financial state.
+AI enhancements were integrated to provide corrections in transaction entries and serves as a learning tool for students interested in learning more about specific financial topics and their current financial state through chatbots.

 ---